rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6/README.md

     xhc-whb04b-6 is a HAL component that receives events from the XHC-WHB04B-6 device and exposes them to HAL via HAL pins.

 OPTIONS
  -h
-    Prints the synonpsis and the most commonly used commands.
+    Prints the synopsis and the most commonly used commands.

  -H
     run xhc-whb04b-6 in HAL-mode instead of interactive mode.
 When in HAL mode commands from device will be exposed to HAL's shred memory.
 Interactive mode is useful for testing device connectivity and debugging.

  -t
     Wait with timeout for USB device then proceed, exit otherwise.
-Without -t the timeout is ipmlicitely infinite.
+Without -t the timeout is implicitly infinite.

  -u, -U
     Show received data from device.
 With -U received and transmitted data will be printed.
 Output is prefixed with "usb".

  -p
     Show HAL pins and HAL related messages.
 Output is prefixed with "hal".

  -e
     Show captured events such as button pressed/released, jog dial, axis rotary button, and feed rotary button event.
 Output is prefixed with "event".and in case.

  -a
     Enable all logging facilities without explicitly specifying each.

  -c
     Enable checksum output which is necessary for debugging the checksum generator function.
-Do not rely on this featue since it will be removed once the generator is implemented.
+Do not rely on this feature since it will be removed once the generator is implemented.

  -n
     Force being silent and not printing any output except of errors.
 This will also inhibit messages prefixed with "init".

  -s <scale>